 If you view the site on a mobile phone do the text and buttons become too small to read or disappear off the edge of the screen?
 If so, not only are you annoying up to half your visitors but also damaging your search engine ranking.

-Google now penalises non-responsive sites?
+Google now penalises non-responsive sites in mobile searches.

 All of our sites will display well on any device, from mobile phones and tablets up to laptops and large screen desktop computers.

 It should also be accessible for disabled people, such as visually impaired or deaf users.
 Most people are unaware of the legal obligation to accommodate disabled visitors.
 This can be quite a challenge - one that many current sites fail to meet.